TAP-GGC/leapformankind/README.md

 **Workshop Walkthrough Video**
 https://www.youtube.com/watch?v=heR4M5Nq6_E&feature=youtu.be
 ***
-## Team ##
-- **Matthew Bauer**
-- **Ryan Cunico**
-- **Valentina Mosquera Reina**
-- **Josiah Williams**
-* **Advisers:**
-Dr. Cindy Robertson, Dr. Anca Doloc Mihu

 ***
 ## Description of TAP Program ##
 The Technology Ambassadors Program is an interactive class focused on service learning.
 TAP provides the opportunity to build a project using different technologies and collectively deliver it through conferences, student involvement, workshops, and outreach events.
 Click on this link for details about TAP: https://www.ggc.edu/academics/schools/school-of-science-and-technology/research-internships-service-learning/technology-ambassador-program/
 ***
 ## Outreach Activities ##
-**1. Tap Expo - April 28, 2020** Demonstration the working game to Georgia Gwinnett students and faculty via Zoom.
+1. Tap Expo - April 28, 2020 - Demonstration the working game to Georgia Gwinnett students and faculty via Zoom.
 To promote IT field and the TAP program to college students.
-**2. Online Virtual Workshop - April 21, 2020**  Middle school students to promote IT and STEM careers.
+2. Online Virtual Workshop - April 21, 2020 - Middle school students to promote IT and STEM careers.
-**3. Online Virtual Classroom Workshops - April 7 and April 14, 2020**  Intro to computing and Digital media students to promote IT and STEM careers to non-IT college students.
+3. Online Virtual Classroom Workshops - April 7 and April 14, 2020 - Intro to computing and Digital media students to promote IT and STEM careers to non-IT college students.
-**4. Individual Workshops**
-* To ignite curiosity and interest in the Technology field by introducing programming concepts to general audiences interactively.
 ***
 ## User Access ##
 Users must use the ScratchX to access the application, because Leap Motion controller is considered an experimental extension as of Scratch 3.0: